liclong/IoTSim/README.md

-# fogsim
+# sslb
-A Toolkit for Modeling and Simulation of Resource Management Techniques in Internet of Things, Edge and Fog Computing Environments

-## IMPORTANT
-Please check the `improv` branch for latest changes.
-Master branch has been left intact until complete testing.
+A simulation tookit for SSLB, a self-similarity based load balancing mechanism for large scale fog computing.

-## How to run iFogSim ?
+## How to run the project ?

 * Create a Java project in Eclipse.
 * Inside the project directory, initialize an empty Git repository with the following command